| Affiliation

 way by executive committees, boards of directors, planning groups, or ad hoc

 meetings attended by members of otherwise disparate departments.
+In

 any case, an initial get-together with a variety of people is the way we usually